| The

 (Not from this critic - No way, man!)
 The Straight Story

+is undoubtably for mass audiences with its "G" rating.
 Despite all my ranting, I would still like to rave.
 I have to admit

 that I am guilty of enjoying this movie.
 Why guilty?
 Because this